wp-plugins/addthis-smart-layers/readme.txt

 === Smart Layers by AddThis ===
 Contributors: srijith.v, solchea, _mjk_, addthis_paul
 Tags: smart layers, mobile, follow, share, addthis, social, bookmark, sharing, bookmarking, widget,AddThis, addtoany, aim, bookmark, buzz, del.icio.us, Digg,e-mail, email, Facebook, google bookmarks, google buzz, myspace,network, NewsVine, Reddit, Share, share this, sharethis, social, socialize, stumbleupon, twitter, windows live, yahoo buzz, pintrest, widget
-Requires at least: 3.0
+Requires at least: 3.3
 Tested up to: 3.6.1
 Stable tag: 1.0

-Make your site smarter.
-Increase traffic, engagement and revenue by instantly showing the right social tools and content to every visitor.
-Mobile ready & free!
+Increase traffic, content engagement, and revenue by instantly showing the right social tools and best content to every visitor.
+Make your site smarter with Smart Layers.

 == Description ==

+Give your site’s visitors easy-to-use buttons to engage with your content.
+These social sharing buttons work as layers that overlay your site so not to disrupt your design.

+Here are some tips for maximizing and streamlining content engagement with our newest plugin:

-* Add share buttons, follow buttons, and content recommendations to your pages.
+* Add share buttons and follow buttons that make it easier for your visitors to engage with your site’s content.

-* Easy-to-install layers float effortlessly over your content without disrupting your layout.
-Now that's smart!

-* Smart Layers works seamlessly with other AddThis tools like Share and Follow Buttons, and includes complete analytics reporting.

-* AddThis shows every visitor recommended content and the social tools that are most relevant and likely to drive engagement.

-Optionally, sign up for a free AddThis.com account to see how your visitors are sharing your content: which services they're using for sharing, which content is shared the most, and more.

-We also have plugins available for <a href='http://wordpress.org/extend/plugins/addthis/'>increasing shares</a>, <a href='http://wordpress.org/extend/plugins/addthis-follow/'>increasing followers on social networks</a>, <a href='http://wordpress.org/extend/plugins/addthis-welcome/'>welcoming users based on social behavior</a>, <a href='http://wordpress.org/extend/plugins/addthis-social-sign-in'>adding social authentication</a> and <a href='http://wordpress.org/extend/plugins/addthis-trending-content/'>showing your trending content</a> to your WordPress blog.
+* Recommend additional content from your site to keep your visitors engaged with you.
+* Turn layers on/off and customize their appearance by choosing from three different themes––light, dark, and transparent.
+* Add all these smart features which will float effortlessly above your site’s design so not to disrupt your design.
+* Drive engagement by showing your visitors the right social networks and best content to continue engaging them with your site.

+Don’t miss out on your Analytics!
+Be sure to register so you can keep track of how Smart Layers works on your site, and get to know your audience.

+Check out our other plugins!

+We also have plugins available for:

+<a href="http://wordpress.org/extend/plugins/addthis/">Increasing shares</a>
+<a href="http://wordpress.org/extend/plugins/addthis-follow/">Increasing followers on social networks</a>
+<a href="http://wordpress.org/extend/plugins/addthis-welcome/">Welcoming users based on social behavior</a>
+<a href="http://wordpress.org/extend/plugins/addthis-social-sign-in">Adding social authentication</a>
+<a href="http://wordpress.org/extend/plugins/addthis-trending-content/">Showing your trending content</a>

-<a href="http://www.addthis.com/blog">AddThis Blog</a> | <a href="http://www.addthis.com/privacy">Privacy Policy</a>
+Find us on <a href="https://www.facebook.com/AddThis">Facebook</a>, <a href="https://twitter.com/addthis">Twitter</a>, and our <a href="http://www.addthis.com/blog">AddThis Blog</a>.
+Here’s our <a href="http://www.addthis.com/privacy">Privacy Policy</a>, too.

 == Screenshots ==